VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Marketing/objects/DynamicContentItemType.md

 # DynamicContentItemType ==~object~==

-The `DynamicContentItemType` represents a type or category of dynamic content items.
+This type represents a type or category of dynamic content items.

 ## Fields